Nick-prog/Excel-Template-Mapper/README.md

 3. **For executables**: Run the downloaded file directly **For Python packages**: `pip install downloaded-file.whl`

+> **⚠️ Security Note**: Browsers may warn about downloading executables.
+These are false positives for unsigned files.
+See [DOWNLOAD_SECURITY.md](DOWNLOAD_SECURITY.md) for details about why this happens and how to safely download.

 ### Option 2: Build from Source

 #### Prerequisites